-The best endpoint protection software provides a simple way to safeguard your business desktops, laptops, and mobile devices.
+The best endpoint protection for business provides a simple way to safeguard your business desktops, laptops, and mobile devices.
+Note that we're not referring to them as business antivirus as we believe this notion is obsolete.

 The result is the ability to protect desktops and laptops (opens in new tab), inclusive of Windows and Macs, as well as mobile devices such as smartphones (opens in new tab).
 Some providers may also offer a rescue disk (opens in new tab) feature to rollback any existing attack, or encryption software (opens in new tab).
 Additional features might include a data shredder, password manager (opens in new tab), or business VPN (opens in new tab).

 If you're looking for extra protection, we've also featured the best identity management software.

 Avast Business Antivirus Pro Plus is an excellent business endpoint security software suite, giving you various tools such as antivirus, firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
 Avast Business Antivirus Pro (as opposed to the standard Avast Business Antivirus) also includes Sharepoint and Exchange protection, as well as a number of tools for your servers.